-Economic factors, decisions, and conditions can have a significant effect on the financial position and changes in financial position for the District in fiscal year 2020.
+Economic factors, decisions, and conditions can have a significant effect on the financial position and changes in financial position for the District in fiscal year 2021.
 Specifically, the following items are of particular interest to the District:

-- The percentage increase in real property assessed value for fiscal year 2020 is 12.28 percent, which will impact the amount of charges for services. - The assessment rate was \$0.18 per \$100 of assessed fair market value, unchanged from the 2019 rate.
-The rate has not changed since 2009 fiscal year.
-The maximum allowable rate is \$0.20 per \$100 of assessed fair market value. - Phase III construction that included four additional interchanges (see Note A for further discussion of construction phases), begun during late fiscal year 2007, is open to traffic and is completed. - Phase IV construction includes widening to 8 lanes between Route 50 and Sterling Boulevard.
-Several widening segments have been funded either through State, Tax District or Northern Virginia Transportation Authority (NVTA).
-Construction of bridge and roadway widening was completed in the summer of 2017 and opened to traffic.
-The two remaining segments (one on Fairfax and one in Loudoun County) are funded for design and right-of-way acquisition.
-Design is complete and right-of-way was completed in spring 2019. - Phase V construction includes the Northbound 28 widening from Route 50 to McLearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
+- The percentage decrease in real property assessed value for fiscal year 2021 is 1.79 percent, which will impact the amount of charges for services. - The assessment rate was \$0.17 per \$100 of assessed fair market value, a decrease of \$0.01 from the assessment rate of \$0.18 per \$100 of assessed fair market value in fiscal year 2020.
+The maximum allowable rate is \$0.20 per \$100 of assessed fair market value. - Phase V construction includes the Northbound 28 widening from Route 50 to McLearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
 Area 5 construction funding of \$20 million was approved in June 2019 by the NVTA and the construction has begun.
 Area 4 construction funding of \$18.9 million was approved by the Route 28 Commission on March 29, 2020.
-The construction for Area 4 began in December 2019 with a completion by December 2020.
+The construction for Area 4 began in December 2019 and was completed in December 2020 with estimated final costs of \$17.6 million.